doofin/dependentChisel/README.md

     git ls-files | grep '\.scala$' | xargs wc -l

-chisel has  60927 total loc
+chisel has  60927 total loc, while dependentChisel only has 3765 total loc, so it's a good idea to understand dependentChisel before diving into chisel codebase.